Consular Report of Birth Abroad (CRBA)

 Obtaining a Consular Report of Birth Abroad

-Starting September 3, 2018, all appointments for Consular Report Birth Abroad (CRBA) applications at the U.S. Consulate General Auckland, will be made through a mail-in preprocessing appointment schedule system in.
+Starting September 3, 2018, all appointments for Consular Report Birth Abroad (CRBA) applications at the U.S. Consulate General Auckland, will be made through a mail-in preprocessing appointment schedule system.
 The system will reduce the wait time and help families prepare for the citizenship appointment at the Consulate.
 Please follow the instructions below.

 For applicants living in areas where there are no consular presence, you may be eligible to submit your application during an ACS outreach program.